Legal Advice Sector LDP

 This leadership development programme is aimed at:

-- Very senior leaders (who report to a board, or to someone who does), who can free up the space for themselves to participate effectively, are able to have maximum impact for change in their organisation, and can be a catalyst for change across the advice sector.
+- Very senior leaders (who report to a board, or to someone who does), who can free up the space for themselves to participate effectively, are able to have maximum impact for change in their organisation, and can be a catalyst for change across the advice sector

-- These leaders will work in voluntary sector organisations that can demonstrate a history and commitment to the provision of independent advice on social welfare law, and employ a lawyer/someone qualified to do legal case work.
+- These leaders will work in voluntary sector organisations that can demonstrate a history and commitment to the provision of independent advice on social welfare law, and employ a lawyer/someone qualified to do legal case work

-Our selection criteria for the programme are
+Our selection criteria for the employing organisation:

 - Has sound governance and a strategic plan, with a client focus